pinojs/pino/README.md

 ### Chat on IRC

-You'll find an active group of Pino users in the #pino channel on Freenode, including some of the contributors to this project.
+You'll find an active group of Pino users in the #pinojs channel on Freenode, including some of the contributors to this project.

 ## Contributing